13th Floor - Phoenix, AZ

 The Crypt Haunted Attractions - Mesa, AZ

-The Crypt opens September 21st.
+The Crypt opens late September 2019.
 Located just off US 60 in the Fiesta Mall parking lot is three haunted attractions.
 The Crypt, The Asylum, and the all new Chaos Maze.
 Tickets prices vary based on one attraction, two or more.
 All three attractions are just $25.
 Hours are 7 pm until midnight on Friday and Saturday or 10 pm on other nights.
 Open Wednesday through Sunday in October plus added dates the week of Halloween.

 The House on Camino - Mesa, AZ